 - Most coral reefs are built from stony corals, whose polyps cluster in groups.

-- Corals are sea animals belong to the class Anthozoa in the phylum Cnidaria.
+- Corals are sea animals that belong to the class Anthozoa in the phylum Cnidaria.

 Types of Coral Reefs